Attaching a Block Volume to an Instance

 If you specify iSCSI as the volume attachment type, you must also connect and mount the volume from the instance for the volume to be usable.
 For more information, see Volume Attachment Types and Connecting to a Block Volume.

-You can attach volumes to more than one instance at a time, see Attaching a Volume to Multiple Instances.
-To prevent data corruption from uncontrolled read/write operations with multiple instance volume attachments you must install and configure a clustered file system before you can use the volume, see Configuring Multiple Instance Volume Attachments with Read/Write Access for more information.
+You can attach volumes to more than one instance at a time.
+For more information, see Attaching a Volume to Multiple Instances.
+To prevent data corruption from uncontrolled read/write operations with multiple instance volume attachments you must install and configure a clustered file system before you can use the volume.
+For more information, see Configuring Multiple Instance Volume Attachments with Read/Write Access.